CommonJS Module Resolution

 }

-When you require('my-pkg'), Node matches the "require" condition and loads ./lib/index.cjs.
-When you import 'my-pkg' in an ES module, it matches "import" and loads ./lib/index.mjs.
+}When require('my-pkg') runs, Node matches the "require" condition and loads ./lib/index.cjs.
+When import 'my-pkg' runs in an ES module, Node matches "import" and loads ./lib/index.mjs.
 The "default" condition is the fallback when nothing else matches.

-Subpath patterns
+Subpath Patterns

 Starting in Node 12.20, "exports" supports wildcard patterns: